 29. Pink Pearl apple

 Pink Pearl is an American modern apple variety with bright pink flesh.
 Bred in California, this sweet-tart apple is a true novelty in pie-making, as it can be used to make a naturally-pink pie filling.
 They don’t look like much on the shelf with their muted grey-green peel, but these apples sure are a sweet treat in a pie or open-faced galette!

 Here is a gorgeous Pink Pearl Apple Galette recipe from Wife Mama Foodie.

 James Grieve is a Scottish heirloom apple variety that makes a rustic, sweet-tart pie filling.
 These apples are quite tart when first harvested, but do sweeten with a few months in storage.
 This is another heirloom apple worth seeking out!

 “A great alternative to Bramley.”Apple: Recipes From The Orchard, by James Rich

 Belle de Boskoop is a firm, tart, and fragrant heirloom apple from the Netherlands.
-Tricky to find, but well worth it, Boskoop apples are high in acidity and Vitamin C, making them an excellent apple for pie.
+Tricky to find but well worth it, Boskoop apples are high in acidity, making them an excellent apple for pie.
 The flesh holds its shape well when cooked, creating an old-fashioned, rustic European apple pie.

-Winesap and its offspring the Stayman Winesap are both tart American heirloom apples that work very well in apple pie.
+Winesap and its offspring, the Stayman Winesap, are both tart American heirloom apples that work very well in apple pie.
 They have an acidic, astringent-like quality that truly is reminiscent of wine.
-Use them on their own for a statement pie or add them to a mix of different apples to add depth of flavour.
+Use them on their own for a statement pie, or add them to a mix of different apples to add depth of flavor.